 Decision-making at the strategic level is done on the basis of a detailed study and whose financial impacts are measured.
-These decisions not only concern changes in the provisional production schedule, but also concern:
+These decisions not only concern changes in the provisional production schedule, but also concern :

-- Human resources unemployment, recruitment, training, versatility training).
+- Human resources (technical unemployment, recruitment, updating training, versatility training).

 - The number of working days.

 - Productivity improvement.

 - Scheduling overtime.